holms-ur/fine-tuning/fine-tuning/maskrcnn.md

 python template.py
 ```

-The models will be stored in a folder called ``model_cfg``.
-You can use the models created in there using the [Mask RCNN notebook](https://colab.research.google.com/drive/1smseOGcUZZjvMfDHnoW8-ancldz-zpOg) only by changing the weights files.
+The weights of the models will be stored in a folder called ``model_cfg``.
+You can use the models created in there using the [Mask RCNN notebook](https://colab.research.google.com/drive/1smseOGcUZZjvMfDHnoW8-ancldz-zpOg) or the [predict file](./code/maskrcnn/predict.py) only by changing the weights files.